alters-mit/magnebot/doc/magnebot_controller.md

 print(m.get_occupancy_position(x, y)) # (1.1157886505126946, 2.2528389358520506)
 ```

 Images of occupancy maps can be found [here](https://github.com/alters-mit/magnebot/tree/master/doc/images/occupancy_maps).
 The blue squares are free navigable positions.
-Images are named `scene_layout.jpg` (there aren't any letters in the scene name because the difference between lettered variants is purely aesthetic and the room maps are identical).
+Images are named `[scene]_[layout].jpg` For example, the occupancy map image for scene "2a" layout 0 is: `2_0.jpg`.

 The occupancy map is static, meaning that it won't update when objects are moved.